-To prevent the fuse from being blown, do not use the power point(s) over the vehicle capacity of 12 VDC/180W.
-If the power point or cigar lighter socket is not working, a fuse may have blown.
+To prevent the fuse from being blown, do not use the power point(s) over the vehicle capacity of 12V DC/180W.
+If the power point is not working, a fuse may have blown.
 Refer to Fuses and relays in the Roadside Emergencies chapter for information on checking and replacing fuses.